 It is best to see your doctor for the treatment that is right for your needs and symptoms.
 Conditions vary, and a podiatrist can help you determine the right method of care for your feet.

-If you have any questions, please feel free to contact our office located in Mesa, AZ.
+If you have any questions, please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about Arthritic Foot Care

 A large piece of bone protruding on the top or side of the foot may be referred to as a bunion.
 It’s often the result of inflammation of the tissues surrounding the big toe, in addition to the bones and tendons not lining up correctly.
 Narrow and high-heeled shoes are a common cause of bunions, which may become larger as time progresses and can possibly cause conditions like bursitis and arthritis.
 Symptoms can include tingling or numbness of the big toe, nerve irritation, and severe pain.
 Common bunions typically don’t require an exam, and most will be managed by applying cold therapy, wearing shoes with cushioned pads, and possibly taking anti-inflammatory medications.
 Surgery may be an option to consider if the pain is persistent or is affecting the quality of your life.
 A consultation with a podiatrist is advised for treatment of this condition.